 Episode 8 shows that he's not all doom and gloom either.
 He was trying to hide from Admiral Perry the fact that he was enjoying a new music player that Bea installed into the ship.

-Pimp Duds: Dresses like a pimp, but doesn't really act like one.
+Pimp Duds: Dresses like a pimp, but doesn't act like one.

-They Killed Kenny Again: Dr. Gel and Bea get killed off about as often as Meow does.
+Dr. Gel and Bea die as often as Meow does.
 As of episode 8, he's been zombified, had Admiral Perry self-destruct his ship, smashed into a giant spiked pillar in a race, and got sucked into a black hole.

 He even lampshades it in the preview for Episode 9.